laszukdawid/cracker/README.rst

 ============

 *PyQt5* is used to display GUI.
 To install PyQt5 head off to their `installation page <http://pyqt.sourceforge.net/Docs/PyQt5/installation.html>`_.
-If you are trying this on Ubuntu then simple `apt` command should do
+Package is currently heavily favouring Ubuntu as end OS.
+If you are one of the lucky ones then the installation requires:

-    $ sudo apt install python-qt5-dev-tools
+    $ sudo sh install.sh

-For all other components use

     $ pip install -r requirements.txt

+For other OS you'd need *PyQt5* and *vlc*.

 Usage